jtadmor/resume/RESUME.md

 ### Work Experience
-### Engineer, Team Lead, *Tulip Interfaces*, Jan 2020 - Present
+### Engineer, Team Lead: Data, *Tulip Interfaces*, Jan 2020 - Present

 #### Responsibilities
-* Onboarding and mentoring engineers.
-Implementing process improvements.

-* Working with product to scope features.
-Defining technical implemention strategy.
+* Overseeing technical strategy and architecture for team, which owns inflow, storage, analysis and presentation of data within the platform and accessibility of the data within the no-code application builder

+* Onboarding, mentoring, and growing our engineers and other technical leaders.

+* Stakeholder management, technical roadmap prioritization.

 #### Key Results
-* Grew team from 3 to 7 engineers
+* Grew team from 3 to 8 engineers

-* Developed sandboxed testing environment for application building tool

-* Identified and optimized performance bottlenecks

-* Implemented end-to-end functional testing framework
+* Identified and optimized performance and stability concerns.
+For particularly problematic cases, this lead to cutting query times down by 90+%, reducing dropped events by 90+%, and reducing startup time of critical components by 90+%

+* Designed new data model and data persistence strategy for all data collected within the platform